 Meet the Team

-Serafina was born and raised in a religious cult in Aotearoa, New Zealand until the age of 17.
-When the cult collapsed, she set off adventuring across continents to learn and experience life in the real world.
+Serafina was born and raised in a religious cult in Aotearoa, New Zealand until the age of 17 and then took off travelling abroad and later joined the business world in Australia.

 Her favourite Global Goal is Goal 10: Reduced Inequalities

-His favourite Global Goal is Goal 14: Life Below Water
+Her favourite Global Goal is Goal 10: Reduced Inequalities.

 Genevieve is proud to consider herself a self-made woman.
 She has found strength comes through unity with community and appreciates the values of working with society to make a positive difference.